Bubalina: Extant

-In 2011 Groves and Grubb recognised four of the subspecies of the African buffalo as independent species.
+In 2011, Groves and Grubb recognised four of the subspecies of the African buffalo as independent species.
 These they argued, should be considered as separate species based on the phylogenetic species concept, which states that any population can be recognised as a species if a member is diagnosable as belonging to that population.
-The African buffalo is noted to exhibit extreme morphological variability, and in the past a number of discreet species or subspecies have been named for specific geographic populations.
+The African buffalo is noted to exhibit extreme morphological variability, and in the past a number of discrete species or subspecies have been named for specific geographic populations.
 The bovid biologist Castelló adopted the Groves and Grubb taxonomic interpretation, but others have expressed their concern that this taxonomic proposal needs more additional evidence before being adopted.

 Below is the listing of 'new' species recognized by Groves and Grubb (2011) with vernacular names following Castelló (2016) from Bovids of the World: Note other vernacular names have been used by others, and in practice all taxa are simply known as "Cape buffalo".